Typology

 Allan Sekula, 1981

 Verbreitet hat sich die Fotografie während des späten 19.
 Jahrhunderts, in der Periode des Übergangs vom Konkurrenzkapitalismus zur finanziell und industriell konsolidierten monopolistischen Organisationsform des Kapitals, als sie im modernen Sinn reproduzierbar und zugänglich wurde.
-Zur Jahrhunertwende stand also die Fotografie bereit, eine zentrale Rolle in der Entwicklung einer Kultur einzunehmen, in deren Zentrum die massenhafte Vermarktung massenhaft produzierter Waren stand.
+Zur Jahrhundertwende stand also die Fotografie bereit, eine zentrale Rolle in der Entwicklung einer Kultur einzunehmen, in deren Zentrum die massenhafte Vermarktung massenhaft produzierter Waren stand.

 Source: Allan Sekula, “The Traffic in Photographs,” Art Journal, vol. 41, no. 1, 15–25, p.
 21.